National Treasure: Book of Secrets: Box office

-National Treasure: Book of Secrets grossed $44.8 million in its opening week, placing at #1 at the box office.
+National Treasure: Book of Secrets grossed $44.8 million in its opening week, and was the top grossing film at the box office.
 It remained in first at the box office for two more weeks, grossing $35.7 million and $20.1 million, respectively, until it was dethroned by The Bucket List ($19.4 million).

 The film grossed $220 million in North America and $237.4 million in other territories for a total gross of $457.4 million, against a budget of $130 million, making it the ninth-highest-grossing film of 2007, and the highest-grossing film in the series.
 It took 38 days to outgross the first film ($347.5 million).

 Critical response

-On Rotten Tomatoes the film holds an approval rating of 36% based on 130 reviews, with an average rating of 4.80/10.
+On Rotten Tomatoes the film holds an approval rating of 35% based on 128 reviews, with an average rating of 4.80/10.
 The site's critical consensus reads, "A talented cast goes to waste in the improbable National Treasure: Book of Secrets, which is eerily similar to the first film."
 On Metacritic, the film has a weighted average score of 48 out of 100, based on 26 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Roger Ebert gave the film 2 out of 4 stars.
+Roger Ebert gave the film two out of four stars.

 British film critic Peter Bradshaw of The Guardian disputed the implication of British support for the Confederate side in the American Civil War.

 Accolades

 The film earned two Razzie Award nominations including Worst Actor for Nicolas Cage (also for Ghost Rider and Next) and Worst Supporting Actor for Jon Voight (also for Bratz: The Movie, September Dawn, and Transformers), but lost both categories to Eddie Murphy for Norbit.
 The film was nominated for Best Movie at the 2008 MTV Movie Awards, but lost to Transformers.

 Home media

-National Treasure: Book of Secrets was released on DVD, UMD, and Blu-ray Disc on May 20, 2008 (June 2, 2008 in the UK).
+National Treasure: Book of Secrets was released on DVD, UMD, and Blu-ray Disc on May 20, 2008 (June 2, 2008, in the UK).
 In the opening weekend, 3,178,631 DVD units were sold, bringing in $50,826,310 in revenue.
 As of August 2009, 5,873,640 DVD units have been sold, generating revenue of $93,132,076.
 This does not include Blu-ray Disc sales or DVD rentals.

 The film has been retitled National Treasure 2: Book of Secrets for all three releases.
 The film's official website has also been changed accordingly.

 A special edition, called the "National Treasure Presidential Edition", contains National Treasure and National Treasure 2: Book of Secrets inside a letter book which is a replica of the Presidents' secret book from National Treasure 2: Book of Secrets.